 Open space standards in Sandwell

-There are 319 open spaces with unrestricted access in Sandwell, covering an area of 1121hectares.
-This equates to 13.6% of the total area of the borough.
-The quantum of open spaces with unrestricted access equates to 3.258 hectares of space per 1,000 population.
+There are 298 open spaces with unrestricted access in Sandwell, covering an area of 1,113 hectares.
+This equates to 12.9% of the total area of the borough.
+The quantum of open spaces with unrestricted access equates to 3.235 hectares of space per 1,000 population.

-Table 2 - Existing Quantity of Unrestricted Open Space per 1000 population16
+Table 8 - Existing Quantity of Unrestricted Open Space per 1,000 population 16